Jakaria08/Explaining_Shape_Variability/README.md

 # Code

-The code is organized in the following hierarchy:
+The code is organized in the following hierarchy (Only the directory structure is shown without the files for clarity):

 ```Explaining_Shape_Variability/
 ├─ doc/